Projects per year

 Academic Biography

-Muhammad Safwan Akram is working at School of Health and Life Sciences as Associate Professor in Biological & Process Engineering.
-He has previously worked as an Assistant Professor at University of the Punjab, Lahore, Pakistan.
+Muhammad Safwan Akram is working at National Horizons Centre and School of Health and Life Sciences as a Professor of Biomanufacturing, Engineering Biology and Innovation in Biosciences.
+He has previously worked as Associate Professor of Biological & Process Engineering in SHLS.
+Prior to that he has worked as an Assistant Professor at University of the Punjab, Lahore, Pakistan.
 Safwan obtained his PhD in Analytical Biotechnology from the Department of Chemical Engineering and Biotechnology, University of Cambridge where he also did his post-doc developing low cost diagnostics.
 Prior to that he completed his M.Phil in Bioscience Enterprise under the auspices of Cambridge/MIT Partnership.
 His work has been published in reputed journals like Nature Biotechnology, Lab on a Chip & Annual Reviews of Analytical Chemistry.
 He has been awarded Medimmune Award and CambridgeSens Innovative Idea award for research excellence.
 He provides consultancy to venture capital funds, biotech and pharma companies.
 During his academic career, he has taught courses on Protein design and engineering, Recombinant DNA Technology and Stem Cells, Biosensors, Technology Enterprise and Pharmaceutical Biotechnology.
-Safwan was voted by the students to win university wide Star award for most outstanding teaching
+Safwan was voted by the students to win university wide Star award for most outstanding teaching.

 Summary of Research Interests